Andrzej Poczobut: Awards and recognition

 In 2011 and 2021, Poczobut was awarded the title of Journalist of the Year at the Polish journalistic contest Grand Press.

 In April 2023, together with Mortaza Behboudi, he was awarded the IAPC Freedom of Speech Award.

 In March 2024, Newsweek Poland named Poczobut The Figure of the Decade.

-In October 2025, Poczobut shared the annual EU award Sakharov Prize with Georgian jailed journalist Mzia Amaglobeli.
+In October 2025, Poczobut shared the annual EU award Sakharov Prize with Georgian jailed journalist Mzia Amaglobeli, which was received on his behalf by his daughter Jana on 16 December 2025.